erikdonohoo/comforter/README.md

 So in your `.ssh/config` file register port `8010` to one of your available jump tunnel paths and configure that.
 Once configured, set `GITLAB_DOMAIN` in your .env to `https://jump.goreact.com:<port you just chose>`

+Now you can register your runner.
+Go to the runners page and find the registration token.
+Then, open a shell in the runner and run `gitlab-runner register` and follow the steps.
+Make sure you give it your jump tunnel URL for the base.

 You can now view the coverage app at `http://localhost:8010`.
 You will need to refresh the browser page after making changes since this app needs to be served by Laravel.